jletey/PoBT/README.md

 **Contributors:** John Letey (John.Letey@colorado.edu) and David Knox (David.Knox@colorado.edu)

 **Notes:** To get to my GitHub repository, go to this [website](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects).
 For instructions on how to use my repository, go [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/instructions.md).
-For more information on the build, go [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/build.md).
+For more information on the builds of this project, go [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/build.md).

 **Dependencies:** My Jupyter Notebook uses the [biopython](https://github.com/biopython/biopython) package, which you can easily download using the built in interface in the Anaconda Navigator.
 Look at my instructions [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/current/instructions.md) on how to download biopython.
 I also have the dependency of having the package [pandas](https://github.com/pandas-dev/pandas), which should come pre-installed when you download Anaconda.